zztczcx/rea-robot/README.md

 ## tips for list of commands

-- PLACE will put the robot on the table, and make sure it will ready to roam
+- PLACE will put the robot on the table, and make sure it will be ready to roam

 - if there is any invalid command in the test file, it will raise an error and stop the program